malcolmregan/Gate_Circuit_to_Annealer_Embedding/README.md

 # IBM Gate Circuit to DWave Annealer Embedding Translator

-This project is described in detail in the paper "Automatically Translating Quantum Programs from a Subset of Common Gates to An Adiabatic Representation"
+This project is described in detail in the paper "Automatically Translating Quantum Programs from a Subset of Common Gates to an Adiabatic Representation" by Malcolm Regan, Brody Eastwood, Mahita Nagabhiru, and Frank Mueller.

 -----------------------------------------------------------------------------